facebook/react-native-website/docs/communication-ios.md

 ## Properties

-Properties are the simplest way of cross-component communication.
+Properties are the most straightforward way of cross-component communication.
 So we need a way to pass properties both from native to React Native, and from React Native to native.

 ### Passing properties from native to React Native